StuntsPT/4Pipe4/README.md

 Once again, if you are using linux remember that some of these programs are likely in your distribution's repositories (such as 7zip or blast).

+### HELPER SCRIPTS

+Inside the directory "helper-scripts" you will find 4 shell scripts:

+* user-installer.sh
+* emboss-user-installer.sh
+* database-downloader.sh
+* rc-generator.sh

+If they are run in the order they are shown here, they will:

+1. Download and locally install the programs: "sff_extract", "seqclean", "mira", "blast" and "p7zip".
+2. Download, compile and locally install emboss' "getorf" and "etandem".
+(This script requires build tools such as "make" and "gcc".
+They should be readily available on any *nix machine you have access to but don't have root access.)
+3. Download local copies of NCBI's "Univec" and "nr" databases.
+4. Generate pre-configured entries for all of the above ready to be copied & pasted into 4Pipe4rc.

+These scripts should significantlly speed up the instalation process of these external 4Pipe4 programs.

+By default these scripts will install all the software to "~/Software", but this can be easily changed in the scripts themselves.

 ### USAGE

 Using 4Pipe4 should be relatively simple.
 Simply calling "4Pipe4.py -h" or